MyZenKey/sp-sdk-ios/README.md

 # iOS Integration Guide

-This guide is for developers integrating Zenkey with their iOS applications.
+This guide is for developers integrating ZenKey with their iOS applications.

 ## 1.0 Background

-Zenkey is a joint undertaking of the Mobile Authentication Taskforce.
+ZenKey is a joint undertaking of the Mobile Authentication Taskforce.
 The taskforce provides customers with the ability to use their mobile phone number to sign into apps.
-Zenkey is built on top of OpenID Connect (OIDC).
+ZenKey is built on top of OpenID Connect (OIDC).

 ### 1.1 OpenID Connect